 My job market paper identifies the causal effects of wetland easements on converted fields and surrounding fields using novel remote sensing yield data.
 Using a regression discontinuity approach, I compare converted fields with applicant fields to calculate the opportunity cost of foregone yields.
 I also uncover a significant externality on surrounding lands due to changes in hydrological patterns: I find that easements have a positive spillover effect on corn.

 I am originally from the Chicagoland area.
 I enjoy exploring the natural world through birding, hiking, and rock climbing.

-I look forward to joining the Montana State University department of Agricultural Economics & Economics as an assistant professor in the Spring of 2023.
+I look forward to joining the Montana State University department of Agricultural Economics & Economics as an assistant professor in the Fall of 2023.

 Regression discontinuity: change in yields after easement

 The Direct and Indirect Effects of Wetland Easements: Evidence from Fields in Wisconsin